sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 #### On-premises deployments
 1. Set up an NFS server and make it accessible to all worker nodes in your Kubernetes cluster.
-2. See our [On-Premises High Availability Deployment Using Kubernetes](https://help.sonatype.com/en/option-2---on-premises-high-availability-deployment-using-kubernetes.html) for more information
+2. See our [documentation on on-premises high availability deployments using Kubernetes](https://help.sonatype.com/en/option-2---on-premises-high-availability-deployment-using-kubernetes.html) for more information

 ## Format Limitations